 Insider Expeditions takes great pride in having one of the most experienced and talented teams in the industry.
-Together we speak over seven languages and include alumni from Yale, Harvard, Princeton, MIT, Stanford, Columbia, UC Berkeley and other top educational institutions in the country.
+Together we speak over seven languages and include alumni from Yale, Harvard, Princeton, MIT, Stanford, Columbia, UC Berkeley, American University, and other top educational institutions in the country.

 As the co-founder of Insider Expeditions, Carl is proud to have led educational programs in more than 100 countries.
 He began his service in enrichment travel in South America with a local tour operator, leading cultural exchanges, service projects, and innovative travel itineraries throughout the region.
-Carl then moved to Japan and worked for Peace Boat, eventually serving as their Director of Program Development for international educational voyages.
+He then moved to Japan and worked for Peace Boat, eventually serving as their director of program development for international educational voyages.
 His field programs at Peace Boat focused on meaningful interactions and cultural exchanges with local communities, service efforts, and unique educational and enrichment opportunities for passengers.

-Before co-founding Insider Expeditions, Carl designed the in-country academic field programs across 14 countries for The Scholar Ship, a semester abroad program that brings students from around the world to live and study together on a seafaring voyage.
+From these efforts, Carl was recruited to design the in-country academic field programs across 14 countries for The Scholar Ship, a semester abroad program that brought students from around the world to live and study together on a seafaring voyage.
 Later as a political appointee and United States diplomat, he also had the opportunity to organize trade missions and business delegations for membership organizations to more than 30 countries.

-Carl graduated Phi Beta Kappa from Yale University and earned a Masters in International Relations while serving as a World Peace Fellow in Tokyo.
+Carl graduated Phi Beta Kappa from Yale University and earned a master’s degree in international relations while serving as a World Peace Fellow in Tokyo.
 He speaks Spanish and Japanese.

 Christopher Shephard, Co-Founder and President